smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Grants
 * RIF and non RIF path fixes for Postgres

+#### 16th to 20th January

+* Race fixes in block code
+* Check tiles all generated and not null, no extra, none missing

 #### Current TODO list (January 2017):

-* Check tiles all generated and not null, no extra, none missing
 * Drop scripts
 * Fix SQL server load script etc
 * Fix zoomlevel miss-set from config file (defaults are wrong)